COVID-19 Update - April 2020

 ELIGIBILITY AND ENTRY

 1) Submitted feature films must not have been broadcast, distributed, offered on VOD or screened commercially in the Vancouver area.
-VIFF will consider short films that have been made available online.
+Given the impact of COVID-19, VIFF will consider films that have screened at online festivals in other regions.

 2) Films should have been completed after June 1, 2019.